 The situation is drastically different here because U.S. health officials focused on getting people vaccinated against COVID-19 and never leaned into asymptomatic testing as a strategy to fight the pandemic.
 While some foreign governments moved quickly to encourage screening and subsidize the cost of at-home tests, the Food and Drug Administration’s approval process moved much more slowly.
 The agency issued its first approval for a fully at-home antigen test, Ellume’s, in December 2020, and it took some time for it to become available to the public.

 The FDA said it needed to ensure that the tests were accurate, but many scientists countered that the agency was letting the perfect be the enemy of the good.
-Rapid tests can quickly identify around 98 percent of infectious COVID cases; they’re not as sensitive as PCR tests, which can catch even noninfectious cases but need to be sent to a lab for processing.
-(More on the different types of COVID tests below.)
+Rapid tests can quickly identify around 98 percent of infectious COVID cases; they’re not as sensitive as PCR tests, which are better at catching even noninfectious cases but need to be sent to a lab for processing.
 Harvard epidemiologist Michael Mina, who has been one of the most vocal proponents for mass testing throughout the pandemic, argued that U.S. officials focused too much on the accuracy of rapid antigen tests versus PCR tests, which obscured the former’s tremendous value.

 “If the target is infectious people — which is really the most important public-health target — then these [rapid antigen] tests become extremely accurate,” Mina told Intelligencer in December 2020.
 “And that’s the issue — we shouldn’t be using a medical target, we should be using a public-health target.
 If they are being used for medical diagnostic purposes, they might not be as accurate as you would like, but as a public-health tool, they’re very accurate.”

-Thus, when the Delta variant, breakthrough cases, and people returning to work and school drove up demand for at-home testing in recent weeks, the U.S. was unprepared, and stores couldn’t keep the tests in stock.
+Thus, when the Delta variant, breakthrough cases, and people returning to work and school drove up demand for at-home testing in the fall, the U.S. was unprepared, and stores couldn’t keep the tests in stock.
 Omicron and people gathering for the holidays exacerbated the situation.

 What is the Biden administration doing about the at-home COVID-test shortage?